woai3c/self-learning-english/docs/qa/interview.md

 ## What are your strengths?

 I'd say my biggest strength is my solid technical background.
 I've developed full-stack capabilities and I'm particularly strong in front-end development.
-I'm really passionate about programming and I'm good at picking up new things on my own.
+I'm passionate about programming and I'm good at picking up new things on my own.
 You know, I'm always learning and improving, which I think is super important in tech.

 <details>
 <summary>查看中文</summary>